-Applicant Response: A tree removal permit for removal of public trees has been submitted concurrently with this application.
-All other trees proposed for removal are included in a tree removal permit pursuant to SRC 808.030.
-An arborist report was also included with this application.
+Applicant Response: A street tree removal permit for the removal of public trees has been submitted concurrently with this application.
+All other trees proposed for removal, including six significant trees, are included in a tree conservation plan application pursuant to SRC 808.035 and are included as part of the Applicant's tree and vegetation removal permit under SRC 808.0360.
+An arborist report memorandum dated August 28, 2021, was also included with this application, and shows, among other things, that the tree removal is necessary.
+Tree Number 2579 (one of 6 significant trees proposed to be removed) is included in the city street tree removal permit as the removal of this tree is required for the 12th Street right-of-way improvements.
 The criteria are met.